 Who We Are As Adventists

-Owned and operated by Kettering Medical Center, Kettering College is an integral part of the educational mission of the Seventh-day Adventist Church.
+Owned and operated by Kettering Health, Kettering College is an integral part of the educational mission of the Seventh-day Adventist Church.
 The Seventh-day Adventist Church believes in the inspiration of the Bible, the record of creation, the divinity of Christ, his saving work at Calvary, and his second coming.

 While at Kettering College, you may experience some campus practices that are new to you.